Greater prairie-chicken

-The greater prairie chicken or pinnated grouse (Tympanuchus cupido), sometimes called a boomer, is a large bird in the grouse family.
-This North American species was once abundant, but has become extremely rare and extirpated over much of its range due to habitat loss.
+The greater prairie-chicken or pinnated grouse (Tympanuchus cupido), sometimes called a boomer, is a large bird in the grouse family.
+This North American species was once abundant but has become extremely rare or extirpated over much of its range due to habitat loss, natural disasters, and overhunting.
 Conservation measures are underway to ensure the sustainability of existing small populations.
 One of the most famous aspects of these creatures is the mating ritual called booming.